muskan2519/PassionProject_N01540458/README.md

 This is the first part of my Passion project application, where I have created -
 - database
-- CRUD operations using Web API controller for food item
+- CRUD operations using ViewModels and HTTP reuqests for Food items and Food categories

 # Running this project

+NOTE: Following points are valid for all entities of this project.
+Below is one of the entities - food item.

 - Make sure to utilize jsondata/fooditem.json to formulate data you wish to send as part of the POST requests. {id} should be replaced with the fooditem's primary key ID.
 The port number may not always be the same.